codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

-Install the Codefresh Runner on your Kubernetes cluster to run pipelines and access secure internal services without compromising on premise security requirements.
+Install the Codefresh Runner on your Kubernetes cluster to run pipelines and access secure internal services without compromising on-premise security requirements.
 These pipelines run on your infrastructure, even behind the firewall, and keep code on your Kubernetes cluster.

 [Skip to quick installation &#8594;](#installation-with-the-quick-start-wizard)

->Notice that a runner installation is needed for each cluster that will _run_ Codefresh pipelines.
+>Note that a runner installation is needed for each cluster that will _run_ Codefresh pipelines.
 A runner is **not** needed in clusters that are used for _deployment_.
-It is possible to deploy applications on different clusters other than the ones the runner is running on.
+It is possible to deploy applications on clusters that are not currently running the runner.

-The installation process takes care of all the components of the runner as well as the other resources (config-maps, secrets, volumes) needed by them.
+The installation process takes care of <CLARIFY GABI> all the components of the runner and any resources (config-maps, secrets, volumes) they require.

 ## Prerequisites